BetterToAutomateTheWorld/nginx-lb-le_ansible_role/README.md

 Originally written by VerosK and modified by Darcidride.

-## Changelog for the Darcidride imoprovments
+## Changelog for the Darcidride tweaks

 - Don't use "sudo" rights on all tasks but only on specific tasks
 - Fix some rights issue because don't use anymore "sudo" on all tasks